mimoduo/mimogear/docs/sass/mimo.md

 ## Menu

-There are three mixins available within the menu partial as well as default styles for the menu and respective menu trigger.
 By default the menu will be translated 20% of itself to the left.
 The following example will demonstrate the use of the reset menu mixins in order to display menu content on larger screens in its original stacking order.

 **Sass**